Age verification

 There are many different surgical techniques used to correct inverted nipples.
 Dr Avery uses a technique which involves making a small incision around the base of the nipple and releasing the tension on the milk ducts, which allows the nipple to sit more naturally.

-As with all surgical procedures, nipple correction / reshaping surgery does have risks, despite the highest standards of practice.
-It is not usual for any surgeon to outline every possible side effect or rare complication of a surgical procedure.
-However, it is important that you have enough information about the most common risks to fully weigh up the benefits, risks, and limitations of surgery.
+As with all surgical procedures, nipple reshaping surgery does have risks, despite the highest standards of practice.It is not common practice for any surgeon to outline in detail every possible side effect or rare complication.
+However, it is important that you are informed of the more common risks and the less common but potentially very significant complications, so you can carefully weigh the potential benefits, risks, and limitations of surgery.
+It is usually possible to provide a more comprehensive list of potential risks and complications related to surgery, so that any risks particularly relevant to an individual can be identified and discussed further.

 The following possible complications are listed to inform and not to alarm you.
 There may be other complications that are not listed.
 Smoking, obesity, and other significant medical problems will cause greater risk of complications.